sieve-project/sieve/docs/demo.md

 ### What is in the time travel config?

-The time travel config specified when running the test is used to guide Sonar to create the time travel scenario.
-Recall that we need to pause the apiserver and restart the controller at **certain timing**, and the time travel config specifies the important timing for pause/restart.
+Recall that we need to pause the apiserver and restart the controller with **a certain timing**.
+The time travel configuration file specifies the required timing for pausing the apiservers or restarting the controller.

 Let's look into the generated time-travel config `log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml`:
 ```